E-r-1-c/networking-labs/01-layer2-switching/03-lacp-etherchannel-trunking/README.md

 The output confirmed:

-- Port-Channel1 was operational.
+- Port-Channel1 was operational
-- LACP was being used.
+- LACP was being used
-- Fa0/1 and Fa0/2 were successfully bundled into the EtherChannel.
+- Fa0/1 and Fa0/2 were bundled successfully
-- Member ports displayed the `P` flag, confirming they were active members of the Port-Channel.
+- Both member interfaces displayed the `P` flag

 ---

 ### Trunk Verification

-Verified that the Port-Channel interface was operating as an 802.1Q trunk and carrying the required VLANs.

-Command used:
+The Port-Channel trunk was verified with:

 ```cisco
 show interfaces trunk